OpenDSA/OpenDSA/RST/en/Glossary.rst

       This is most appropriate for solving the :term:`UNION/FIND` problem.

+   parity
+      The concept of matching even-ness or odd-ness, the basic idea behind using a :term:`parity bit` for error detection.

+   parity bit
+      A common method for checking if transmission of a sequence of bits has been performed correctly.
+      The idea is to count the number of 1 bits in the sequence, and set the parity bit to 1 if this number is odd, and 0 if it is even.
+      Then, the transmitted sequence of bits can be checked to see if its parity matches the value of the parity bit.
+      This will catch certain types of errors, in particular if the value for a single bit has been reversed.
+      This was used, for example, in early versions of :term:`ASCII character coding`.

    partial order
       In set notation, a binary relation is called a partial order if it is :term:`antisymmetric` and :term:`transitive`.